 These long vowel A activities will help your young readers practice working with words with ai, ay, and a_e long vowel patterns.

-Print these two literacy centers for your kindergarten, first grade, and second grader readers to help them practice reading and spelling long vowel a words.
+Print these worksheets for long vowel sounds for your kindergarten, first grade, and second grader readers to help them practice reading and spelling long vowel a words.

 Long Vowel A Activities

 Once your children have learned the alphabet and can read or sound out CVC words, it’s time to move on to more complex skills such as long vowel patterns.